score-framework/py.doc/docs/initialization.rst

 As mentioned in the introduction, every SCORE application starts with an initialization step.
-This page will describe a few of the details of the initialization process, so make sure you have read and understood the basics described in the introduction to :ref:`introduction_initialization` before proceeding.
+This page will describe a few of the details of the initialization process, so make sure you have read and understood the basics described in the :ref:`introduction to the initialization
+<tutorial_initialization>` before proceeding.

 The Entry Point